pmitros/cpsd-lottery/docs/schools/morse.md

 ## Academics

 ### How do you differentiate instruction by student?
 How are advanced learners handled (a few grade levels ahead)?
 Help for kids that are struggling/need help?
 How about special needs students (e.g. autism, dyslexia, etc.)?
-How common is it for students outside of the mainstream (in either direction) to transfer out of the school? (seems hard for ppl to know…) How about different student interests?
+How common is it for students outside of the mainstream (in either direction) to transfer out of the school?
+How about different student interests?
 For example, if one student is very interested in biology, another in social justice, and a third in drawing…

 Special needs kids are pretty well incorporated.
 One child had a significant mental disability; still had lots of friends, seemed happy, well-adjusted, and kids related well.
 The plans